microsoft/fluentui-react-native/packages/components/Button/SPEC.md

   /**
    * A button can show a loading indicator if it is waiting for another action to happen before allowing itself to
    * be interacted with.
+   * Not supported from Fluent Android, renders as-is.
    * @default false
    */
   loading?: boolean;